kellyahudson/Resume/README.md

 -	Drive process and technical solutions within a given service area; Identify, document and implement best practices and associated business processes
 -	Coordinate with operations and management to deliver accurate and timely resource identification, allocation, on-boarding, utilization and forecasting
 -	Continuously update operational/process documentation throughout the life cycle of each assigned project
--	Design end-to-end change management plans for digital transformation projects and initiatives; drive adoption and implementation Assesses and manages affected stakeholder groups using Prosci
+-	Design end-to-end change management plans for digital transformation projects and initiatives; drive adoption and implementation by assessing and managing affected stakeholder groups using Prosci
 -	Provide growth-focused coaching and mentoring to engagement team members
 -	Manage Service Level Agreements through Azure DevOps & ServiceNow dashboards